The Dawning: Production

 The Dawning was filmed in Ireland in the mid-1980s, largely on location in Ireland.The beach scenes were filmed extensively at Goat Island, a small cove on the Irish coast, close to the county boundary between Cork and Waterford.
 Some "Big House" exteriors were shot at Woodbine Hill in the same district.
 Incidentally, it was Rebecca Pidgeon's first feature film, and Trevor Howard's final film; he died shortly after production ended, and the film was dedicated to him.
 (Howard had made an earlier IRA film in 1946, the classic I See a Dark Stranger.)
 It was also Jean Simmons' first feature film for nearly ten years.
 Despite having contributed largely to the production, Bernard MacLaverty was uncredited as a screenwriter.
 The film was shown at the AFI/Los Angeles International Film Festival (New British Cinema - BritFest 2), the Cannes Film Festival (for market purposes), and at the Montreal World Film Festival (in competition, where it was successful, winning two prizes).
 Actors Anthony Hopkins and Hugh Grant reunited five years later in the Academy Award-nominated film The Remains of the Day.

+Reception

 Critical reception

-The Dawning was received largely positively by the critics, with a five star review from Time Out, describing the film as "solidly crafted ... its main strength lies in the performances" and mentioning that Rebecca Pidgeon had given a "remarkable debut".
+It received a five star review from Time Out, describing the film as "solidly crafted ... its main strength lies in the performances" and mentioning that Rebecca Pidgeon had given a "remarkable debut".
 China Daily noted that Hopkins had played his character "wonderfully".
+Hilary Mantel of The Spectator gave it a negative review, praising the fine performances and faithfulness to the book but that: "Decorous direction and a stately pace render it indistinguishable from all those other films where sweet gels in pretty frocks take tea in the garden."